maranomynet/es-in-css/README.md

 ### `variables<T extends string>(vars: Record<T, string>): VariableData<T>`

+Helper to provide type-safety and code-completion when using CSS custom properties (CSS variables) at scale.

+The returned objects contains the following:

 `VariableData<T>.declarations` contains CSS string with all the custom property declarations, ready to be dumped into a CSS rule block.

 `VariableData<T>.vars` is a readonly `Record<T, string>` object with the full variable names wrapped in `var()` ready to be used as values.

+`VariableData<T>.override(vars: { [P in T]?: string })` returns redeclarations
+for any of the variables of type `T`.

 ```ts
 import { variables } from 'js-in-css';